 USA Rugby then became an official National Governing Body of the US Olympic Committee, which further changed the landscape of Armed Forces Rugby.
 Today, Armed Forces Rugby is officially recognized by USA Rugby as the U.S. Armed Forces Rugby Football Club for both our men's and women's teams.
 The Armed Forces Rugby Championship was then officially sanctioned by USA Rugby and the first official Armed Forces Championship under the DoD leadership was in 2000.
 Larry Grant, USAF, served as the US Armed Forces Representative to USA Rugby from 2000-2003.

-Effective in 2012, The Armed Forces Sports Council voted to switch to 7's format from 15's.
-The addition of 7's to the Olympics provided the justification, as well as easier funding of 7s vs 15s teams.
+The first DoD 7's tourney was in 2012, as a result of the Armed Forces Sports Council (AFSC) voting to switch formats (about six months prior).
+LtCol Gary Helfeldt, USAF, was the planning officer for the 2012 Armed Forces Championship (AFC) 15's tourney in 2011/2012 and had to make the switch to 7's sometime in early 2012.
+That also drove the decision to nest the Armed Forces Championship inside a bigger 7's tourney, because a 5-team 7's tourney was not very viable.
 The five Service rugby directors, who previously comprised the permanent Combined Services committee members, continue to lead collaboration on behalf of their respective players under the authority of their respective Service sports offices for all formal military rugby events.